Skip to main content

 During menopause, a woman’s risk for several chronic conditions increases, including:

-• Osteoporosis: Women may lose bone density, increasing their risk of osteoporosis and bone fractures.
+• Osteoporosis (bone loss): Women may lose bone density, increasing their risk of osteoporosis and bone fractures.

-• Cardiovascular disease: After menopause, the risk of heart disease increases.
+• Heart disease (cardiovascular disease): After menopause, the risk of heart disease increases.
 Some research suggests that perimenopause may also contribute to an increased risk.

-• Type 2 Diabetes: During perimenopause and menopause women's bodies undergo hormonal changes that can affect their blood sugar making it more difficult for the body to regulate blood sugar levels.
+• Type 2 diabetes: Hormone changes can affect blood sugar.
+This can make it more difficult for the body to regulate blood sugar levels.

 Taking control: Simple steps for symptom management

-You have the power to manage many menopause symptoms with these lifestyle adjustments:
+You can manage many menopause symptoms with simple lifestyle changes:

 • Prioritize sleep: Aim for 7-8 hours in a cool, dark, quiet room.